WillDuke/PyChess/README.md

 - Completed movement logic for all pieces for all "regular" moves (i.e. no en passant, check detection, or castling)
 - Add capture handling -- `ChessSet` polls pieces for a capture flag and removes any pieces listed from the group
 - Refactor so that factory method is part of `ChessSet` group rather than a separate class
+- Added `history` attribute to `ChessSet`
+    - tracks moves and records information about them
+- Added en passant
+    - pawn receives history attribute from `ChessSet` class via update and checks whether an adjacent pawn moved two squares on its last move

 ## TO DO

-- Fix position attribute with proper getter/setter
-    - set the position with a tuple of the pixel position
-    - get_position and return a tuple of the board position (// sq_sz)
 - Add logic for each piece to determine reachable squares
-    - Pawn: No en passant
+    - Pawn: No promotion
     - Knight: Done
     - Bishop: Done
     - Rook: Done
     - Queen: Done
     - King: No castling, no check
-- Add logic for alternating turns
+- Add promotion
-- Add en passant!
+- Add castling
 - Add check detection
     - if king's position is among all available moves, check!
     - also an option: check e.g. if white's king is in check after their move, move is illegal